-- Not approved for use in neonates.
-Note: Metabolism by UGT1A1 is immature in neonates.
-Neonatal dose will be studied in full-term infants in IMPAACT P1110.
+Not approved for use in neonates.
+Note: Metabolism by uridine diphosphate glucotransferase (UGT1A1) is immature in neonates.
+Neonatal dose is being studied.

 Oral Suspension Dosing Tablea

-Children at least 4 weeks of age and weighing 3 kg to <20 kg:
+Children ≥4 weeks of age and weight >3 kg to <20 kg

-Note: Maximum dose of oral suspension is 5 ml (100 mgd) twice daily.
+Note: Maximum dose of oral suspension is 5 mL (100 mg) twice daily.

 Children Aged 2 to <12 Years: